void

 This is how Josef Lada imagined Hašek crossing the Baltic Sea in December 1920

-Baltic Sea is mentioned by Einjährigfreiwilliger Marek in his story on inventing animals in his brief job as editor of Svět zvířat.
-The Postojna cave was, according to Marek, at a certain time supposed to have extended all the way to the Baltic Sea.
+Baltic Sea is mentioned by Einjährigfreiwilliger Marek in his story about inventing animals during his brief job as editor of Svět zvířat.
+The Postojna cave was, according to Marek, at one time supposed to have extended all the way to the Baltic Sea.

 Background

-Baltic Sea is an inland ocean located in Northern Europe, the largest brackwater area on the globe.
+Baltic Sea is an inland sea located in Northern Europe, the largest brackish water area on the globe.
 It borders Denmark, Sweden, Finland, Russia, Estonia, Latvia, Lithuania, Poland and Germany.

 Jaroslav Hašek and his Russian wife Alexandra Lvova spent five days on the steamer Kypros in December 1920, sailing from Reval (now Tallinn) to Stettin (now Szczecin).
 This was on their return from Russia.
 The trip lasted from 4 December to 8 December.